Dimtemp/PowerShell-training/05-files.md

 # Filing all these files

+In this exercise we're going to work with different file types.
+You'll discover how easy it is to write and read from files, and discover that different filetypes have different purposes.

 ### Note: it is required that you have learned how to work with Select-Object.
+$_ required?
+Foreach-Object???

 ## Task 1: text files
+1. Open PowerShell.
+1. Create a new file which contains three usernames with this command:
+1. ```'Alice', 'Bob', 'Carol' | Out-File userlist.txt```
+1. Please note the special use of punctuation marks.
+We're creating three users surrounded by quotationmarks, three users are separated by two comma's.
+1. Read the text file with this command: ```Get-Content userlist.txt```
+1. Notice three users are returned on three different lines.
+1. Read the text file and process it with this command:
+1. ```Get-Content userlist.txt | Foreach-Object { Write-Host "This is user $_" }```

+## Task 2:
 1. Get-Process
 1. Get-Process w*
 1. Get-Process w* | Out-File procs.txt